hambonesoftware/FluidRAG/rag-app/README.md

 ruff format backend/app
 ```

 The curated fixtures ensure tests remain deterministic offline.
-The backend suite now spans 96 tests with
+The backend suite now spans triple-digit
-approximately 91% line coverage.
+coverage with structured logging and audit instrumentation validated under pytest.
 All commands above are wired into the `pre-commit` configuration along
 with a guard that fails when any source file exceeds 500 lines.

 ## Configuration